MetalSnake1/How-to-Set-Up-a-Wi-Fi-Hotspot-on-Debian13-w-an-AR9271-Adapter/README.md

 I found that my AR9271 adapters interface name was: wlx24ec99a67a4e.
 Your interface name will most likely be different.

 ## Disable Network Manager:
-Network manager will most likely try to reconnect the adapter to a network instead of allowing hostapd control it.
+Network manager will most likely try to reconnect the adapter to a network instead of allowing hostapd to control it.
 So, run:

 ```bash
 sudo nmcli device set wlx24ec99a67a4e managed no